 About Boehringer Ingelheim Venture Fund GmbH

 High-Tech Gründerfonds (HTGF) is a seed investor that finances high-potential, tech-driven start-ups.
-With around EUR 900 million in total investment volume across three funds and an international network of partners, HTGF has already helped forge almost 600 start-ups since 2005.
+With around EUR 900 million in total investment volume across three funds and an international network of partners, HTGF has already helped forge more than 670 start-ups since 2005.
+With the start of HTGF IV, more than EUR 400 million in fund volume will be added in the fall of 2022.
 Driven by their expertise, entrepreneurial spirit and passion, its team of experienced investment managers and startup experts help guide the development of young companies.
-HTGF’s focus is on high-tech start-ups in the fields of digital business models, industrial technology, life sciences, chemistry and related business areas.
-To date, external investors have injected over EUR 2.5 billion into the HTGF portfolio via more than 1,600 follow-on financing rounds.
-HTGF has also successfully sold interests in more than 100 companies.
-Investors in the public-private partnership include the Federal Ministry of Economics and Energy, KfW Capital, the Fraunhofer-Gesellschaft and 32 companies.
-Our Fund Investors.
+HTGF’s focus is on high-tech start-ups in the fields of digital tech, industrial technology, life sciences, chemistry and related business areas.
+To date, external investors have injected more than EUR 4 billion into the HTGF portfolio via more than 1,900 follow-on financing rounds.
+HTGF has also successfully sold interests in more than 160 companies.
+Fund Investors in the public-private partnership include the Federal Ministry for Economic Affairs and Climate Action, KfW Capital, the Fraunhofer-Gesellschaft and many companies from a wide range of industries.

 About IBB Beteiligungsgesellschaft